doc4d/docs/docs/settings/web.md

 Allows you to modify the TCP/IP port number used by the Web server for secured HTTP connections over TLS (HTTPS protocol).
 See [HTTPS Port](../WebServer/webServerConfig.md#https-port).

-#### Allow database access through 4DSYNC URLs

-*Compatibility Note*: This option is [deprecated](../WebServer/webServerConfig.md#deprecated-settings).
-For database access through HTTP, it is now recommended to use ORDA remote datastore features and REST requests.

 ### Paths